f-ras/42Course/README.md

 I transfered my code assignments for 42 to a personal organization.

-It can be reached directly here.
+You can reach it directly here.
 GitHub: [f-ras-42Cursus](https://github.com/f-ras-42Cursus "My Personal Organization")